threefoldfoundation/rexplorer/README.md

 [![GoDoc](https://godoc.org/github.com/threefoldfoundation/rexplorer?status.svg)](https://godoc.org/github.com/threefoldfoundation/rexplorer)
 [![Go Report Card](https://goreportcard.com/badge/github.com/threefoldfoundation/rexplorer)](https://goreportcard.com/report/github.com/threefoldfoundation/rexplorer)

-rexplorer is a small explorer binary, that can aid in explorering a [tfchain][tfchain] network.
+rexplorer is a small explorer binary, that can aid in exploring a [tfchain][tfchain] network.
-It applies/reverts data —received from an embedded consensus module— into a redis db of choice, such that the tfchain network data can be consumed/used in a meaningful way.
+It applies/reverts data —received from an embedded consensus module— into a Redis db of choice, such that the tfchain network data can be consumed/used in a meaningful way.

 ## Install